antoniopurificato/carbon_best/README.md

 All the results are saved in `src\results_csv`.

 By following the above steps, you will be able to replicate the results presented in the paper and generate the required tables, metrics, and summaries.

+**WARNING**: This projcet is assuming to use a Linux machine.
+Since the `unzip` command is not working on Windows, replace it with the `tar -xf` command.